EN-Chou/mesh-data-conversion/proposal.rst

 API Description
 ===============

-+ Show how your system can be programmed.
 The system can be programmed with bash script, python and C++ altogether.
 The interface will be CLI, the user use :code:`make` tool to import :code:`.msh` file and generate :code:`.dat` file for the corresponding numerical code.
 Regarding different numerical code,